 We both acknowledged that this piece of work was going to have an effect on the British graphic scene.
-Sure enough those little graphic devises used on that stationery range started to weave their way into the fabric of our industry.
+Sure enough, those little graphic devices used on that stationery range started to weave their way into the fabric of our industry.

 At the time mainstream British graphics was dominated by a classical approach to typography, with lashings of nostalgic pastiches thrown in.
 One of the key exponents of this genre was John Gorham, whose work was everywhere in the 70s…